-- Emission detection workflow (i.e. follow-up processes taken after alarm) - Emission classification workflow (i.e. tracking new events, allowable events detected, and failed repair validations) - Data system that stores and manages detected emission events - Repair planning and repair validation procedure - Causual Examination procedures
+- Emission detection workflow (i.e. follow-up processes taken after alarm) - Emission classification workflow (i.e. tracking new events, allowable events detected, and failed repair validations) - Data system that stores and manages detected emission events - Repair planning and repair validation procedure - Causal Examination procedures for delay to repair or replace and the date rectified.
+Source Level/LDAR monitoring location log Includes a list of monitoring locations planned (for at least the Certification Period) and visited for each survey.
+QA/QC Includes chain of custody sign off on data collected for accuracy (collector to independent reviewer), analytical settings as appropriate, calibration of monitoring equipment, and reference to the test method used.

-Facility Scale and Source Level/LDAR inspection recordkeeping form For each Emission Source, includes component/equipment/site ID and type, date of all repair efforts (first attempts, final attempt), repair validation date, success of repair or replacement, and (if applicable) a reason for delay to repair or replace and the date rectified.
+Facility Scale and Source Level/LDAR inspection recordkeeping form For each Emission Source, includes component/equipment/site ID and type, date of all repair efforts (first attempts, final attempt), repair validation date, success of repair or replacement, and (if applicable) a reason